verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Indispensable other that dwelled in my skin
 - [ ] Each one an inseparable half of a single, two-part human organism
 - [ ] A chance to spend a few moments in the ephemeral kingdom of earthly grace.
+- [ ] Missed a thing in the way a smoker misses cigarettes